soojilee88/-UofT-Cybersecurity_Project3/DefensiveTemplate.md

   - **Metric**: Metricbeat
   - **Threshold**: `system.process.cpu.total.pct` is above 0.5 for the last 5 minutes
   - **Vulnerability Mitigated**: DoS Attacks
   - **Reliability**: This would be low reliability, as so many alearts would generate with falt positives.
 CPU could spike up when there are alot of resources being consumed due to many different reasons.
+You might possibly have exploit file that's being ran can also consome large amount of resources.
    - `WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes`
    ![CPU_Usage](Images/Defensive/CPU_Usage.png)